NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Improved lift from 64 to 80
 - 2B(B) does not cancel to stand
 - 6B
+    - Total damage is now 35 damage (TODO: is this correct? fix above entries for damage as well)
-    - First hit has slightly more blockstun
+    - First hit has slightly more blockstun (TODO: does it still?)
     - First hit does 17 damage from 12
     - Second hit pushes on block with a slightly bigger knee hitbox
+    - Has no pushback on the second hit and a slightly improved hitbox
     - Damage adjusted to 13+22, from 17-18 (TODO: Fix this syntax)
-    - Total damage is now 35 damage (TODO: is this correct? fix above entries for damage as well)
     - Hitbox disappears one frame earlier
-    - Has no pushback on the second hit and a slightly improved hitbox
 - 6A
     - First hit has more lift (to avoid a situation where the first hit connected and the second missed because of the counter hit while crouched hitstun animation)
     - First hit has +7 frames of blockstun
     - 2 more frames on duration
     - Hitbox on the hand slightly bigger to better match the kunai
+- 4A
-- 4A has 9 additional frames added to the activator to better match the animation
+    - Has 9 additional frames added to the activator to better match the animation
+    - Does default activity and will counter non copyable supers with 5X
+    - If holding A on activation, Kakashi will teleport instead
 - 8A hitboxes slightly smaller (This is a buff)
 - J2Y
     - Added